-KHIE is a secure, interoperable network in which participating providers and hospitals with certified EMR technology can locate and share needed patient information with each other to improve care coordination.
-In its simplest terms, a health information exchange is defined has been defined as the activity of secure health data exchange between two or more authorized and consenting trading partners.
+KHIE is a secure, interoperable network in which participating providers and hospitals with certified EMR technology can locate and share with each other needed patient information to improve care coordination.
+In its simplest terms, a health information exchange is the activity of secure health data shared among and accessible by two or more authorized, consenting partners.

-The KHIE continues to build its robust HIE and KHIE fulfills several meaningful use objectives found in the Medicare and Medicaid Electronic Health Record Incentive Program final rule.
-Additionally, KHIE serves as the intermediary for the public health reporting in the state of Kentucky.
-In order to fulfill the public health reporting for meaningful use objectives, eligible providers and hospitals must connect with the KHIE.
+The KHIE continues to build robust health information exchanges and fulfill meaningful use objectives of the Medicare and Medicaid Electronic Health Record Incentive Program final rule.
+Additionally, KHIE serves as the intermediary for public health reporting in Kentucky.
+To fulfill the public health reporting for meaningful use objectives, eligible providers and hospitals must connect with the KHIE.
 The KHIE works with providers across the state of Kentucky to report immunization, syndromic surveillance, electronic reportable laboratory and cancer case data.
-Although KHIE’s value-added service supports providers in meeting meaningful use, much of the value of the KHIE is realized through sharing of its data with the providers who can utilize the information to improve the health of Kentucky citizens.
+Although KHIE’s value-added service helps providers meet meaningful use, much of the value of the KHIE is in sharing data with providers who can use the information to improve the health of Kentucky citizens.

 For guidance on achieving meaningful use Stage 2, please refer to the KHIE Pathway to Meaningful Use Stage 2 for Providers and Pathway to Meaningful Use Stage 2 for Hospitals documents.